Services for Members of the University

 We offer our training session "Library Essentials" in different formats: online or in person inside the library.
 In person training sessions include a guided tour through the Main Library.
 Registration for the offered dates is optional, you can register using the e-learning platform Moodle.
 There you will also find more detailed information on individual dates.

-• Library Essentials
+• Library Essentials for Students

 • Contents of the Training Sessions

-In our training session Library Essentials we give you an overview of the services for students and employees of the university provided by Bayreuth University Library: Which libraries consitute Bayreuth University Library?
+In our training session Library Essentials for Students we give you an overview of the services for students of the university provided by Bayreuth University Library: Which libraries consitute Bayreuth University Library?
 How do I log into my library account?
 Which media does Bayreuth University Library offer and how do I find what I am looking for?
 For how long can I borrow different items?
 How does my library account work?
 How can I access digital media?
 How can I access items from other libraries?

 Dates

-- Online: Friday, 5th April 2024, 10 am (registration optional)
+- Face-to-face: Thursday, 17th April 2025, 10.30 am (registration optional)

-- Face-to-face: Tuesday, 16th April 2024, 3 pm (registration optional)
+- Face-to-face: Thursday, 24th April 2025, 2 pm (registration optional)

-- Online: Wednesday, 22nd May 2024, 3 pm (registration optional)
+- Online: Tuesday, 6th May 2025, 3 pm (registration optional)

 Alternatives to Live Training Sessions